ScriptRaccoon/portfolio-website/src/data/projects/weatherapp.md

 date: 2022-06-12
 ---

 A simple weather app made with SvelteKit.
-The data comes from <a href='https://openweathermap.org/' target='_blank'>OpenWeather API</a> via a SvelteKit endpoint.
+The data comes from [OpenWeather API](https://openweathermap.org/) via a SvelteKit endpoint.
 Notice that this project uses the old SvelteKit routing structure.